Definition of Overstatement

 Two hundred to adore each breast,

 But thirty thousand to the rest;

-In this example, poet exaggerates the beauty of his beloved and says if he had enough time, he would keep on complimenting her all body parts even for a bazillion years, which is quite impossible.
+In this example, the poet exaggerates the beauty of his beloved, and says if he had enough time, he would keep on complimenting all of her body parts, even for a bazillion years, which is quite impossible.